 - 4.1 Actuarial Communications-When issuing actuarial communications relating to work subject to this standard, the actuary should refer to ASOP No. 23 and ASOP No. 41, Actuarial Communications.
-In addition, such actuarial communications should disclose the following: - a. any unresolved concerns the actuary has about reinsurance information (for example, reinsurance settlement data, in-force information, and legal agreements) that, in the actuary's professional judgment, could have a material effect on the actuarial work product; and - b. the source and extent of reliance on data or other information supplied by others. - 4.2 Prescribed Statement of Actuarial Opinion-This ASOP does not require a prescribed statement of actuarial opinion as described in the Qualification Standards for Prescribed Statements of Actuarial Opinion promulgated by the American Academy of Actuaries.
-However, law, regulation, accounting requirements, or other actuarial standards of practice may also apply to an actuarial communication prepared under this standard, and as a result, such actuarial communication may be a prescribed statement of actuarial opinion. - 4.3 Deviation from Standard-The actuary must be prepared to justify to the actuarial profession's disciplinary bodies, or to explain to a principal, another actuary, or other intended users of the actuary's work, the use of any procedures that depart materially from those set forth in this standard.
-If a conflict exists between this standard and applicable law or regulation, compliance with applicable law or regulation is not considered to be a deviation from this standard.
+In addition, such actuarial communications should disclose the following: - a. any unresolved concerns the actuary has about reinsurance information (for example, reinsurance settlement data, in-force information, and legal agreements) that, in the actuary's professional judgment, could have a material effect on the actuarial work product; and - b. the source and extent of reliance on data or other information supplied by others. - 4.2 Disclosures-The actuary should include the following, as applicable, in an appropriate actuarial communication: - a. the disclosure in ASOP No. 41, section 4.2, if any material assumption or method was prescribed by applicable law (statutes, regulations, and other legally binding authority); - b. the disclosure in ASOP No. 41, section 4.3, if the actuary states reliance on other sources and thereby disclaims responsibility for any material assumption or method selected by a party other than the actuary; and - c. the disclosure in ASOP No. 41, section 4.4, if, in the actuary's professional judgment, the actuary has otherwise deviated materially from the guidance of this ASOP.